Uncategorized

 2. Why did you choose this school or program?

 Let your answers give them points about your reason for choosing the program.
-Don’t go outside the scope, try to be convincing and your answers should sound direct and sincere.
+Don’t go outside the scope; try to be convincing, and your answers should sound direct and sincere.

-3. Who is your role Model?
+3. Who is your role model?

 4. What do you intend to do with your career?

-You should be able to tell them your plans for your future and how you work earnestly with those plans to achieve your goals.
-You can also give reasons you chose a particular career and include what and who inspired you to focus on that field despite having different options.
+You should be able to tell them your plans for the future and how you work earnestly with those plans to achieve your goals.
+You can also give reasons why you chose a particular career and include what and who inspired you to focus on that field despite having different options.

 5. Why do you deserve this scholarship?